silvacms/documentation/source/silva/layout/howto.rst

        silvaconf.resource('demo.css')

-If you run your Zope instance in debug mode, the CSS cache won't be cached, so you can work safely on the filesystem and refresh directly in the browser to your changes.
+If you run your Zope instance in debug mode, the CSS won't be cached, so you can work safely on the filesystem and refresh directly in the browser to see your changes.
 In production mode, the CSS file might be merged with others, and cached by Zope and your web browser.

 CSS files as resources
 ~~~~~~~~~~~~~~~~~~~~~~